as last amended, June 14, 2023

 At any meeting of members, every regular member shall be entitled to one vote and no member may be represented by proxy.

 At any meeting of members thirty regular members shall constitute a quorum for the transaction of business.

-The President, or in his absence the Vice-President, shall be the chair of any meeting of members.
+The President, or in his/her/their absence the Vice-President, shall be the chair of any meeting of members.
 If neither such officer is present within fifteen minutes after the time fixed for holding the meeting, the persons present for the meeting and entitled to vote thereat shall choose one of their number to be chair.
 The Secretary of the Association shall be the secretary of any meeting of the members.
 If the Secretary of the Association is not present, the chair of the meeting shall appoint some person to act as secretary of the meeting.